clif-consortium/project-template/README.md

 - **`README.md`**: Provides an overview of the project, setup instructions, and usage guidelines.
 - **`LICENSE`**: Contains the licensing information for the project.
 - **`environment.yml`** or **`requirements.txt`**: Lists all dependencies and packages required to run the project.

-### `outputs/` Directory
-- Contains analysis results such as figures and tables.
+- **`outputs/` Directory**: Contains analysis results such as figures and tables.

-### `code/` Directory
-Contains code as R/Python scripts or .Rmd/.qmd/jupyter notebooks.
+- **`code/` Directory**: Contains code as R/Python scripts or .Rmd/.qmd/jupyter notebooks.
 The code is broadly related to data quality checks, cohort identification processes and data analysis tasks

-### `utils/` Directory
-Utility functions and modules used throughout the project.
+- **`utils/` Directory**: Utility functions and modules used throughout the project.
 Some common utility functions for CLIF projects are provided.

 ---

-By following this template, project teams can ensure a well-organized repository that supports efficient collaboration and effective project management.
-Feel free to adjust the structure to better fit your project's needs.
+# CLIF Project Title

+## Objective

+Describe the project objective

+## Required CLIF tables and fields

+Please refer to the online CLIF data dictionary, ETL tools, and specific table contacts for more information on constructing the required tables and fields.
+List all required tables for the project here, and provide a brief rationale for why they are required.
+For more advanced tables, indicate if the entire table is required, only specific fields, or only a filtered version.

+## Cohort identification
+Describe study cohort inclusion and exclusion criteria here

+## Project Environment
+Describe the steps to setup the project environment and other configurations